-However, most wasabi consumed in European sushi restaurants is not fresh wasabi but is made from the rehydrated powdered wasabi.
+However, most wasabi consumed in European sushi restaurants is not fresh wasabi but is made from rehydrated powdered wasabi.
 You will know that you are eating fresh wasabi because it has a distinctly clean and herbal taste compared to fake wasabi, which has a stale taste.
 Real wasabi is much more expensive.

-Wasabi is traditionally paired with sushi and the real stuff is dabbed on the fish between the rice.
+Wasabi herbs are traditionally paired with sushi; the real stuff is dabbed on the fish between the rice.
 This preparation allows the flavour to diffuse to create a refreshing after-taste and integrate the taste of the fish with the rice.
 However, you can use wasabi in any dish, such as noodles and grilled steak.
 The great thing about the wasabi plant while you wait for the rhizome to mature, you can eat the leaves and use them for salads.
 The fantastic thing about wasabi is that the spicy taste is not like hot pepper, where the spice lingers.
 Instead, wasabi produces a wave of heat that quickly dissipates and is not unpleasant.

 At Wasabi Crop, we are growing several varieties of Wasabia japonica but mainly sell the Mazuma.
 However, we are in the process of growing Daruma, which tends to be milder than Mazuma.
 Furthermore, Mazuma is much hotter.
 Also, different varieties of wasabi produce a paste in a range of colours.

-Growing wasabi at home
+Growing wasabi herbs at home

-Guidelines in growing wasabi
+Guidelines for growing wasabi

 - Buy wasabi plant starts